einaraz/SharpWaveRipple/README.md

 # Instructions for use

 To run the script using your own data, replace the sample data in the InputData folder with your own MATLAB files.
 Alternatively, the user can create a new folder and update the path within the script.
 All parameters needed for your analyses, including where your files are located, should be edited in the file inputparameters.py.
+Note: users must change the respective column number when using their own recording files (see table below).
 The main parameters are the following:

 | Variable | Description |
 | --- | ----------- |